rhayman/ephysiopy/docs/api/ephysiopy/format_converters/OE_Axona/index.rst

    .. py:method:: makeLFPData(data, eeg_type='eeg', gain=5000)

-      Downsamples the data in data and saves the result as either an egf or eeg file depending on the choice of either eeg_type which can take a value of either 'egf' or 'eeg'.
+      Downsamples the data and saves the result as either an EGF or EEG file.
-      Gain is the scaling factor.

       :param data: The data to be downsampled.
 Must have dtype as np.int16.
-      :type data: np.array
+      :type data: np.ndarray
+      :param eeg_type: The type of LFP data.
+Legal values are 'egf' or 'eeg'.
+Default is 'eeg'.
+      :type eeg_type: str, optional
+      :param gain: The scaling factor.
+Default is 5000.
+      :type gain: int, optional

+      .. rubric:: Notes

+      Downsamples the data to the specified rate and applies a filter.
+The data is then scaled and saved in the Axona format.